 - Train SMEs in the field of digital technologies, innovation and entrepreneurship.
 DTCs are selected based on their capacity to deliver training in the specified areas.

-10 DTCs will be selected for the first phase which will run for 18 months from January 2020 to end of July 2021.
-The 10 DTCs shall be selected from Africa (4), Americas (3), and Asia Pacific (3) regions.
+10 DTCs have been selected for the first phase which will run for 21 months from January 2020 to end of September 2021.
+The 10 DTCs have been selected from Africa (4), Americas (3), and Asia Pacific (3) regions.
 At the end of the first phase, an open call will be made for more potential DTCs to join the network.

 Call for partners